sleak-lbl/weekly-emails/items/curtailment.md

-### Normal NERSC Operations Expected During California Shelter-in-Place Period
+### Normal NERSC Operations Continue During California Shelter-in-Place Period

 Berkeley Lab, where NERSC is housed, is located in California, which is under a statewide public health shelter-in-place Order for an indefinite period of time.